nicoakuang/NQUClass/SmallNetworkEnvironment/README.md

-# Build a small network environtment
+# Build a small network environment
 # 建構網路環境
 ```
 金門大學資訊工程學系
-Led by 鄭石光 under guidance of Professor 柯志亨
+Led by 鄭石光 under the guidance of Professor 柯志亨
 ```

 ### Welcome~
 Welcome to our exploration of building a small network environment.
-Throughout this , we will guide you through the fundamental aspects of creating a well-structured and efficient network, providing insights into essential components and best practices under the guidance of our experienced Professors 柯志亨 focusing on performing experiments in the field of [Network Environtment].
+Throughout this, we will guide you through the fundamental aspects of creating a well-structured and efficient network, providing insights into essential components and best practices under the guidance of our experienced Professors 柯志亨 focusing on performing experiments in the field of [Network Environtment].

 ### 1. Material
-1.Vmware Workstation Player
+1. Vmware Workstation Player
 ```
 https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html
 ```

 2.EVE-NG-Win-Client-Pack.exev

-##### Windows client side pack that will install everything necessary for running telnet, vnc, wireshark, rdp applications included Wireshark, UltraVNC (Repeater, Server, Viewer, Launcher)
+##### Windows client side pack that will install everything necessary for running telnet, vnc, Wireshark, and rdp applications including Wireshark, UltraVNC (Repeater, Server, Viewer, Launcher)

-3.PNET4.2.10 (Modifed for project)
+3.PNET4.2.10 (Modified for project)
 ```
 https://drive.google.com/drive/folders/1ST30mpqev3Hhxmoi42X1DnD0HE9nl-SU?usp=sharing
 ```